Panama

 Southern Mexico

-Our next solidarity travel to Southern Mexico will be November 11-16, 2024.
-For more information CLICK HERE.
+Our next solidarity travel to Southern Mexico will be in October 2025.
+For more information about the 2024 trip CLICK HERE.

 Join the Quixote Center on a journey of solidarity to Mexico's southern border.
 Our solidarity trips connect people from the United States with partners at the migrant shelter La 72, one of the shelters of the Franciscan Network on Migration.
 Trip participants will meet people staying at the shelter, visit the border crossing with Guatemala at El Ceibo, and hear from advocates in Mexico and migrants themselves about the impact that U.S. policy has in southern Mexico.
 You'll hear the many stories of why people have made the decision to risk so much on their journey north.
 You will return to the United States with a fuller picture of the impact of U.S. policy, and a fire inside to change it.